 CHEM 101 and 102, General Chemistry (I, II) or CHEM 111, Chemical Principles

 CHEM 353, Proteins and Nucleic Acids

-3. Three elective courses and a one-credit research course numbered 470 or higher.
-Only one of the three electives can be at the 100 or 200 level, and at least one of the three must have a laboratory; only one research-based course numbered 470 or higher can count toward the major.
+3. Two elective courses chosen from the following list.
+Only one of the electives (including the laboratory course above and the two electives) can be at the 100 or 200 level.
+Only one research-based course numbered 470 or higher can count toward the major.
 The possible electives include

 CHEM 333, Physical Chemistry I